SamuelSwartzberg/flashcardifying_text_temp/math.md

 ### kinds

-An obtuse angle is an angle with a measure greater than 90° and smaller than 180° An acute angle is an angle with a measure smaller than 90°
+»⟮An obtuse angle⟯« is an angle with ⟮＿a measure＿⟯ ⟮greater than 90° and smaller than 180°⟯ »⟮An acute angle⟯« is an angle with ⟮＿a measure＿⟯ ⟮smaller than 90°⟯

 ## measure

-A measure is the indication of the size of something.
+»⟮A measure⟯« is ⟮an indication of the size⟯ of something.

-## shapes

-### circle

-A circular arc is the arc of a circle between a pair of distinct points.

 # number theory